MicrosoftDocs/azure-monitor-docs/articles/service-health/security-advisories-elevated-access.md

 * nextLink
 * properties

-Only the following will be populated in the properties object:
+Only the following are populated in the properties object:

 * eventType
 * eventSource